myatnoe95/website-testing/README.md

 Clone the repository to your local machine.

+create a new env.file and copy all of the env file in repository.

+you will need to uncomment the CI_ENVIRONMENT variable and set its value to development.

+Save and commit the changes to the repository.

+run the command 'composer install' to install composer.

 Start a PHP development server by running the following command in the terminal:

 run with the command 'php spark serve'.